+He was a member of the CPSA and is a founding member of the CPCA.
 He prides himself in honesty and integrity and believes that success comes through doing things to the highest standard, as demonstrated by Ti-Tree Family Doctors being awarded the General Practice of the Year.

-She has nearly 30 years experience in cosmetic and vascular medicine and continues to maintain an active teaching and administrative role in the specialty.
+She has nearly 30 years’ experience in cosmetic and vascular medicine and continues to maintain an active teaching and administrative role in the specialty.

-Her experience in running Day Spas and formulating and manufacturing skincare products as well as medical politics and health administration brings a wide range of contacts and skills in business and people management and she continues to have a keen interest in improving regulation and delivery of medical services in Australia.
+Her experience in running Day Spas and formulating and manufacturing skincare products as well as medical politics and health administration brings a wide range of contacts and skills in business and people management, and she continues to have a keen interest in improving regulation and delivery of medical services in Australia.

 Public Relations Officer